Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What is the average housing price in Bandung in 2026?

-We are writing this as of the first half of 2026 using the latest data collected from authoritative Indonesian sources that we manually verified for accuracy.
+We are writing this as of 2026, with the latest data collected from official sources, large property portals, new-project listings, and market references that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Bandung.